garethjmsaunders/digital-code-style-guide/css.md

 ## Gareth's notes

-TODO: Order of rules, e.g. A-Z, or block first, etc.
-TODO: Order of box model: top, right, bottom, left
-TODO: Concatination and minification (Pro CSS, 2.8, p.362)
-TODO: CSS sprites (Pro CSS, 2.9, p.362)
-TODO: Don't use CSS behaviours (HTC files) (Pro CSS, 2.11, p.362)
-TODO: SHOULD never used data URIs (except for Error pages) (Pro CSS, 2.12, p.362)
-TODO: The one "rule"ish thing thing I really believe in: keep your selector specificities fairly low and flat across your whole project.
-[Harry's specificity graph](http://csswizardry.com/2014/10/the-specificity-graph/) is a nice way to think about this.
-Specificity will trend upward, so never start high, as the ceiling can easily become problematic.
-Mostly: .class {}. http://css-tricks.com/just-try-and-do-a-good-job

 http://csswizardry.com/2012/11/code-smells-in-css/
 "Rulesets should only ever inherit and add to previous ones, never undo. [...]
 If you find you are having to undo styling as you go down your document the chances are you jumped the gun and started adding too much too soon."